freenas/freenas-docs/userguide/system.rst

    use another pool.
 #endif truenas

-To store the system log on the system dataset, check the "Syslog" box.
+To store the system log on the system dataset, check the :guilabel:`Syslog` box.

-To store the reporting information on the system dataset, check the "Reporting Database" box.
+To store the reporting information on the system dataset, check the :guilabel:`Reporting Database` box.

-If you make any changes, click the "Save" button to save them.
+If you make any changes, click the :guilabel:`Save` button to save them.

 If you change the pool storing the system dataset at a later time,
 %brand% will automatically migrate the existing data in the system